When are the examinations taken?

 How can I find out about any changes to the syllabus?

-This information can be found Changes to this syllabus section of the syllabus, which can be downloaded from Teacher Support or the subject's page on our public website.
+This information can be found Changes to this syllabus section of the syllabus, which can be downloaded from School Support Hub or the subject's page on our public website.
 Changes are described in detail within this section.
 Throughout the syllabus, any significant changes are indicated by black vertical lines either side of the text.

 If a syllabus update document is listed next to a syllabus this is notification that the syllabus has been updated to reflect a change.
 The changes that have been made will be clearly indicated in the syllabus update.